igrishaev/pg2/README.md

 Each command has its own sup-options which we will describe below.

-Here is how you apply review the migrations:
+Here is how you review the migrations:

 ~~~
 <lein or deps preamble> \